 CUT TO: Mr Gardner rifling through the cabinet in the study while nervously grappling with a glass and a bottle of Tequila.

 Satan’s false imaginings were absorbed into an unimaginable inconsequentiality that reeked of hedonism.
-At least the termite factories were still buzzing.
+The termite factories were buzzing.
 The resus monkeys, the cobras, the lice on the antelopes, wild cats multiplied on the feeding planet.

 Recuperating from a slight measure of fatigue, N sat on a footstool and contemplated the magnificently skeletal black night.
 He looked out on to the ocean and contemplated the sea-borne craft.
 He would not be human anymore if his mouth became consubstantial with diamonds.